xdmushui/partner-center-sdk/develop/get-a-customer-s-usage-records.md

 ---
-title: Get usage records for all customers
+title: Get all customer usage records for a partner
-description: How to get a customer's usage records for all customer purchased a specific Azure service or resource during the current billing period. ms.assetid: 58FA3CBD-27CF-46C5-9EB2-188D83896F7D ms.date: 09/17/2019 ms.localizationpriority: medium
+description: How to get all customer usage records for a partner for customers that purchased a specific Azure service or resource during the current billing period. ms.assetid: 58FA3CBD-27CF-46C5-9EB2-188D83896F7D ms.date: 09/17/2019 ms.localizationpriority: medium